Public Policy Sample Clauses

 Public Policy.
 We will voice our opinions on government proposals and other matters that may affect our stake-holders but we will not make gifts or donations to political parties or intervene in party political matters.

 Public Policy.
-The Landlord shall be deemed to have observed and performed the terms and conditions to be performed by the Landlord under this Lease, including those relating to the provision of Utilities, if in so doing it acts in accordance with a directive, policy or request of a governmental or quasi-governmental authority acting in the fields of energy, communications, conservation, waste management and disposal, security or other area of public interest.
+Landlord shall be deemed to have observed and performed the terms and conditions to be performed by Landlord under this Lease, including those relating to the provision of Utilities, if in so doing it acts in accordance with a directive, policy or request of an Authority acting in the fields of energy, conservation, waste management and disposal, security, the environment or other area of public interest.

 Public Policy.
 As already stated, the legislature and people of Texas have made a public policy determination that premarital agreements should be enforced. ▇▇▇▇ ▇. ▇▇▇▇, 814 S.W.2d 745, 749 (Tex.
 1991), cert. denied, 503 U.S. 907 (1992); ▇▇▇▇▇ ▇. ▇▇▇▇▇, 949 S.W.2d 734, 739 (Tex.
 App.–Houston [14th Dist.]
 1997, no writ).
 Therefore, premarital agreements are presumptively enforceable. ▇▇▇▇▇ 949 S.W.2d at 739; ▇▇▇▇▇▇▇▇ ▇.